The journey to the inner light

 A radiant cover

-Recognise Your Light in Me is a book that shines.
+Recognize Your Light in Me is a book that shines.
 Literally.
-Linda says: "NPN Drukkers was very helpful in thinking about how we could make the book look as beautiful as possible.
-They came up with the idea of the text on the cover and how we could best use the gold.
-This made the designer see countless new possibilities.
-The end result is definitely worth it!
+Linda says: "NPN Printing thought along very well about how we could make the book look as beautiful as possible.
+For example, they came up with the idea of the text on the cover and a way we could best use the gold.
+As a result, the designer suddenly saw countless new possibilities.
+The end result is definitely worth it!".